NawfalTachfine/PredictionAPI/README.md

 ```

 ### Testing the application
 Once it is running, the API can be queried using HTTP POST requests.
-I recommend using [postman](https://www.getpostman.com/) for testing.
+This can be done from the CLI using `curl` or through a GUI REST client like [Insomnia](https://insomnia.rest/) or [Postman](https://www.getpostman.com/).

 URL: `http://0.0.0.0:5000/api/v1.0/aballone`